-IFRS 9 issued in 2009 introduces new requirements for the classification and measurement of financial assets.
-IFRS 9 amended in 2010 includes the requirements for the classification and measurement of financial liabilities and for derecognition and further amended in 2013 to include the new requirement for hedge accounting.
+IFRS 9 issued in 2009 introduced new requirements for the classification and measurement of financial assets.
+IFRS 9 was subsequently amended in 2010 to include requirements for the classification and measurement of financial liabilities and for derecognition, and further amended in 2013 to include the new requirements for general hedge accounting.
+Another revised version of IFRS 9 was issued in 2014 mainly to include a) impairment requirements for financial assets and b) limited amendments to the classification and measurement requirements by introducing a 'fair value through other comprehensive income' ("FVTOCI") measurement category for certain simple debt instruments.

-Key requirements of IFRS 9 are described as follows:
+Key requirements of IFRS 9 are described below: